-First United Methodist Church of Orlando has been a spiritual presence in the heart of The City Beautiful for more than 130 years.
+First United Methodist Church of Orlando has been a spiritual presence in the heart of The City Beautiful for more than 140 years.
 As the city has grown, so has the church in its commitment to put our faith in action by making disciples of Jesus Christ for the transformation of the world.

 In 1882, Methodists built their own small church on the west corner of Magnolia Avenue and Jackson Street.

-For more than a century, ministries of our congregation have established a reputation within the community of reaching out to others.
-Our church was involved in the start of the Coalition for the Homeless of Central Florida, The Christian Service Center, the Russell Home for Atypical Children, and IDignity.
+For more than a century, ministries of our congregation have reached out to our community.
+Our church was involved in the start of the Coalition for the Homeless of Central Florida, the Christian Service Center, the Russell Home for Atypical Children, and IDignity.
 First Church has served as the “mother church” for Broadway, Holden Heights (now Ebenezer), Pine Hills and College Park United Methodist churches.

-First United Methodist Church of Orlando continues to offer an innovative program of ministries that impact the needs of this downtown Orlando, serving the very young to the young-at-heart, and welcoming all who attend.
+First United Methodist Church of Orlando continues to offer an innovative program of ministries that impact the needs of downtown Orlando, serving from the very young to the young-at-heart, and welcoming all who attend.